SL Projects

 Prototyped some SL exhibits for the US National Institute of Standards and Technology (NIST).

-Designed and built two custom SL Registration and Orientation Experiences.
+Designed and built two custom SL Orientation Experiences.
 [More Details]

 Made some items for the SL Marketplace.

-Planned and promoted many SL events (particularly science-related events).
-[More Details]
+- Planned and promoted many SL events, particularly science-related events.

-Wrote a blog for Nature Network about science-related projects and events going on in Second Life, titled “Science in the Metaverse.”
-That blog is now archived on SciLogs.com (which is where all Nature Network blogs got moved).
+- Wrote a blog for Nature Network about science-related projects and events going on in Second Life, titled “Science in the Metaverse.”
+That blog is now gone from the live internet, but it might still be somewhere in the Wayback Machine.

-Recorded and edited the audio of many MICA Popular Talks.
-MICA is/was the Meta Institute for Computational Astrophysics.
+- Recorded and edited the audio of many MICA Popular Talks.
+MICA was the Meta Institute for Computational Astrophysics.
+Some of those talks were mirrored on the APOD (Astronomy Picture of the Day) website and forums.